 How high can I stack Edgestone?

 Do not stack this product.
 The Edgestone is an edging product and is not designed to be stacked as a retaining wall.
 When used as a retaining wall it will fail.
-If you need to do a raised flowerbed then it is suggested to use the Windsor Wall.
+If you need to do a raised flowerbed then it is suggested to use either the Estate Edge or the Retaining Wall Stone.
 Edgestone is designed as a single layer product for doing straight, curved, and serpentine type edging.

 Does Pavestone make 90-degree corners in Edgestone?

 Pavestone does not have 90 degree corners for the Edgestone.
 If you need to make a 90-degree corner it can easily be made with a 3 in. masonry chisel and a hand sledge hammer.
 Just score the Edgestone on all 4 sides with the chisel and sledgehammer.
 Then put the chisel on the score mark and hit it a few more times and it should split.
 Once it is split in two pieces then you can place one of the split pieces and place it on either the left or the right side of the other split piece to form the 90 degree corner.
 Cuts can also be done with a guillotine splitter but for more precision cuts a circular saw with a masonry blade is recommended.

 Caution: Always wear protective eye gear when splitting stones.

 How small a tree ring can I make with the Edgestone?

 The smallest tree ring that can be made with the Edgestone is approximately 61 inch diameter.
 That would be 18 pieces of Edgestone.
 In the Pavestone Material Project Estimator there are calculations for any number of tree ring sizes already figured for you, all the way up to and including a 101 diameter tree ring.
 Many of the more popular sizes have been calculated for you and are available online.

 Can Edgestone be laid right on top of the ground?